helgoboss/helgobox/doc/user-guide.md

     - **Right dropdown:** This dropdown displays the markers or regions (depending on the *Regions* checkbox state).
 - **Now!:** This sets the target to the currently playing (or currently focused, if stopped) marker/region.
 - **Regions:** Switches between markers and regions.
+- **Set loop points:** For regions, this will additionally set the loop points to the region start and end position.
+- **Set time selection:** For regions, this will additionally set the time selection to the region start and end position.

 ###### Seek target